C.J. Uzomah Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 - Uzomah has been the target of 9.7% (28 total) of his team's 290 passing attempts this season.

-- With two targets in the red zone this season, Uzomah has been on the receiving end of 5.9% of his team's 34 red zone pass attempts.
+- Uzomah has seen the ball thrown his way two times in the red zone this season, 5.9% of his team's 34 red zone pass attempts.

-- The Bengals have thrown the ball in 56.3% of their plays from scrimmage this year while staying on the ground 43.7% of the time.
+- The Bengals have called a pass in 56.3% of their plays from scrimmage this year while running the ball 43.7% of the time.
 This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Raiders.